claude-chat-code

 Traditional Challenges

-- Download the zip file from Claude chat.
+- Download the zip from Claude chat.

 - Back up the working directory.

-- Unzip the file.
+- Unzip the archive.

 - Run